horchi/linux-p4d/README.md

 - Start the WEBIF and login, go to the Setup page
 - Enable "Tägliche Zeitsynchronisation" and set the max time difference in seconds in the line "Maximale Abweichung"
 - Save configuration

+### MQTT Interface

+Configure the parameters at the WEBIF
+- 'MQTT Url' : The URL of your MQTT broker
+- 'MQTT Data Topic Name' : The name of the topic which should be written.
+You can use the <NAME> template here, this will be replaced by the name of the sensor, therefore one topic for each sensor will be created and used (as needed by the homeassistant).
+If you (e.g.) using Openhab or FHEM omit <NAME> and all data is written to one topic.
+- 'Config Topic:' : Check box to write the sensor defaults to a config topic and register the separate config topics there (as used by the homeassistant).

 ### One Wire Sensors:
 The p4d checks automatically if there are 'One Wire Sensors' connected, each detected sensor will be